Effect of redshift bin mismatch on cross correlation between DESI Legacy Imaging Survey and Planck CMB lensing potential: Introduction

 \section{Introduction}

-The standard model of cosmology or the $\Lambda$CDM model, well established by a vast array of observations, provides us with a comprehensive framework to understand the structure, origin, and evolution of the Universe.
-The parameters governing the $\Lambda$CDM model have been constrained with unparalleled accuracy by the precise measurements of the cosmic microwave background (CMB) (\citealt{BICEP2021}; \citealt{SPT-3G2021}; \citealt{Planck2020VIII}; \citealt{ACTDR42020}; \citealt{Polarbear2020}).
+The standard model of cosmology or the {$\Lambda$ cold dark matter ($\Lambda$CDM) model}, well established based on a vast array of observations, provides us with a comprehensive framework to understand the structure, origin, and evolution of the Universe.
+The parameters governing the $\Lambda$CDM model have been constrained with unparalleled accuracy by precise measurements of the cosmic microwave background (CMB) (\citealt{BICEP2021}; \citealt{SPT-3G2021}; \citealt{Planck2020VIII}; \citealt{ACTDR42020}; \citealt{Polarbear2020}).
 However, despite the remarkable success of the $\Lambda$CDM model in providing a satisfactory description of the astrophysical and cosmological probes, it cannot explain some of the key ingredients in our understanding of the Universe, namely dark energy (\citealt{Perlmutter1999}; \citealt{Riess1998}), dark matter \citep{Trimble1987} and inflation \citep{Guth1980}.